Magnesium glycinate often promotes relaxation and may cause mild tiredness in some people because of its calming effects on the nervous system.

 Key Takeaways: Can Magnesium Glycinate Make You Tired?

-Magnesium glycinate may promote relaxation and calmness.
+➤ Magnesium glycinate may promote relaxation and calmness.

-Excess intake might cause drowsiness or fatigue.
+➤ Excess supplemental intake might cause drowsiness, weakness, or fatigue.

-Consult a healthcare provider before starting supplementation.
+➤ Consult a healthcare provider before starting supplementation, especially with kidney disease or medications.

 Frequently Asked Questions